-This article on stacked ranking and performance management was originally published in January 2015.
-All relevant statistics and copy have been updated as of May 2021.
+This article on stack ranking and performance management was originally published in January 2015.
+All relevant statistics and copy have been updated as of September 2023.

 What is Stack Ranking?

 Stack ranking utilizes bell curves to rate and rank employees based on their performance.
 Initially developed in the 1980s by the then-CEO of General Electric, Jack Welch, this approach to performance management enabled leaders to differentiate their high performers from their low performers.
 Welch’s view formed the well-known 15-75-10 mindset.

 This strategy meant that employers expected 15% of employees to be performing at the top of their productivity curve, 10% to be underperforming in their roles, and 75%, or the general majority of employees, will fall somewhere between these two outliers.
 Your employees that fall within this 75% perform well in their roles but are not as ambitious and driven as your top performers.

 Bonus Material: Make the most of your performance management strategies by following these 4 best practices.